ptrstn/dotfiles/README.md

    cp -i .bash_aliases ~
    ```

-3. Add the following lines to the beginning of your `.bashrc` file to check if the `.bash_aliases` file exists and source it:
+3. Add the following lines at the beginning of your `.bashrc` file to check if the `.bash_aliases` file exists and to source it:

    ```bash
    if [ -f ~/.bash_aliases ]; then